CROSS NEW HAMPSHIRE ADVENTURE TRAIL

 Mixed media combination of dirt road, dirt rail trail, quiet paved roads and a recreation pathway into the pleasant riverside park of the town of Littleton.
 The route parallels the Ammonoosuc River.

-Ride cautiously on a paved primary road, Route 116, shared with cars and trucks.
-This section is the only section of the entire Cross NH route that is not a quiet backcountry road or trail.
+Once off the rail trail when you reach Oxbow Drive (at dirt road), ride up to Route 116.
+Ride cautiously on this paved primary road as Route 116 is shared with cars and trucks.
+This section is the only section of the entire Cross NH route that is NOT a quiet backcountry road or trail.
 In addition to some traffic, this section has has some hill climbing.
 There is a moderate shoulder, please stay on the shoulder in single file, and use caution.
-You will notice, as you climb the hill in low gear, that there is an abandoned railroad bed below you, close to the road.
-At some point this rail bed will become a rail trail, included in the Cross New Hampshire Adventure Trail!
-As of July, 2019, five miles of abandoned rail bed will be converted to recreation trail this fall!
+You will notice, as you climb the hill in low gear, the abandoned railroad bed below you, close to the road.
+This rail bed is in the process of becoming a rail trail, another 2.6 miles of rail trail to be included in the xNHAT in the spring of 2023!

 Whitefield to Pondicherry Wildlife Refuge 4.6 miles